-Approximately 25% of all low-income households in Seminole County have a severe housing problem.
-Members of each racial or ethnic group at this income level experiencing severe housing problems at a rate of more than 35% have a disproportionately greater number of severe housing problems.
+Approximately 25% of low-income households in Seminole County have a severe housing problem.
+Members of each racial or ethnic group at this income level experiencing severe housing problems at a rate greater than 35% to have a disproportionately greater number of severe housing problems by HUD definition.
 Based on this definition, there are no racial or income groups at the low-income level with a disproportionate housing need.
 Approximately 33% of Black/African American households and 29% of White households at the low-income level have at least one of the four severe housing problems.